 Reporting Damage & Flooding

-Residents who have flooding in their homes or businesses, have debris in their street, or excessive street flooding should report it to Houston 311 by calling 311 (713-837-0311), online at houston311.org or through the Houston 311 mobile app for smartphones.
+Residents who have flooding in their homes or businesses should report it.
+If the heavy rain and wind has caused damage to your property then contact a company like WDR Roofing Company to have repair work carried out quickly.
+Residents with debris in their street, or excessive street flooding should report it to Houston 311 by calling 311 (713-837-0311), online at houston311.org or through the Houston 311 mobile app for smartphones.